Trust it. It’s real.

-Thyroid ultrasound.
-And, Radiology found nodules.
-Next, Schedule with an ENT.
+Thyroid ultrasound completed.
+Radiology reported nodules.
+Next, schedule a follow-up with an ENT.

-Bingo.
-Opted for needle biopsy.
-I thought natural childbirth was scary.
+I opted for a needle biopsy.
+(And, I thought natural childbirth was scary?
+Pfttt…)

 So, the surgeon cut it out.
-Waking up with a slash across my throat and a secret fear.
+I woke up with an incision across my throat and a secret fear.

-I fucking have cancer.
-I have two kids with special needs.
+I f’ing have cancer.
+I have two kids with special needs!
 What if…?

 What followed was a series of secret lows.
-I knew I should be grateful; every time I traveled to the Cancer Center, I was the lucky one with the “easy one” while others were bald, in wheelchairs and/or emaciated.
+I knew I should be grateful; every time I traveled to the Cancer Center, I was the lucky one with the easy one while others were in wheelchairs, losing their hair and/or emaciated.

 So I bottled it.